mon-gmx/mon-gmx.github.io/index.md

 ---

+### A brief parenthesis on what makes SRE and DevOps different (02/25)

+I would come here and rant endlessly about these two terms being used interchangeably, but truth is, SRE is given whatever interpretation a hiring manager pulls out of their ass.
+Knowing the difference though, is useful because setting expectations is important.

+We could argue that both roles intersect.
+That's not wrong.
+From time to time one guy is doing the other's job and vice versa, but that's just how things are.
+A software engineer could cross those thresholds as well, no biggie.

+So what's the fuzz then?
+I think you should think about site reliability when you care about three major aspects of your infrastructure (and your products for that matter):

+- Performance
+- Resiliency
+- Observability

+Yes, those are corny terms, just like shift left, democratization and slice and dice, whe used as buzz words, all is shit.
+These three, if you please, can give you an insight on things you will care more when doing site reliability as a discipline though:

+- Profiling and resource utilization.
+Making the best use of the green papers and making sure the drop balls as often as your service agreements allow
+- Setting up capacity and redundance to make a site tolerant to the unavoidable failure.
+Site up over everything else
+- Have the means to understand a problem in a system effectively.
+Not just guessing or waiting for reports but seeing the failure cause and its effects

+Other not less important criteria are covered into what this discipline does, e.g. testing for load and failure, but that can be correctly classified as a resiliency effort.

+So now you know.
+Tooling is good, but it is trivial, because if you talk site reliability, you don't talk about Kubernetes or Jenkins, you talk about keeping your site up, because you care about service levels, resource utilization and metrics.

 ### Operations at large scale are complicated, culture is almost impossible (02/25)

 Throughout this journey I have noticed a big gap between big tech companies and the rest.